WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/Transistors/index.md

 There's another
 -->

+## Transistor Uses

+[name some of the useful things we do with transistors; controlling motors, relays, fundamental building blocks of more complex circuits, etc.]

 ## Anatomy; Base, Collector, Emitter/Gate, Source, Drain

 Whether BJT, MOSFET, or nearly any other type, transistors almost always have three legs and though they're called different things on a BJT or a MOSFET, they basically do the same thing: